Close Menu

 ToolsICC DLS Calculator 5.0

-Before DLS, cricket used older systems like Average Run Rate (ARR) and Most Productive Overs (MPO).
-These methods were unfair because they didn’t account for wickets lost or match situations properly.
+Before the DLS method, older systems such as Average Run Rate (ARR) were used.
+These methods were unfair because they ignored wickets lost.

-• In the 1992 World Cup semifinal, South Africa needed 22 runs off 13 balls, but after rain, the target became 21 runs off 1 ball, an impossible task.
+A famous example occurred in the 1992 World Cup semi-final when South Africa needed 22 runs from 13 balls.
+After rain interruption, the target changed to 21 runs from 1 ball, making the chase impossible.

-• The DLS method was created to prevent such injustices by considering both overs remaining and wickets in hand as “resources.”
+The DLS method was introduced to prevent such unfair outcomes by considering both time and wickets.

 Like to know?
 VJD vs DLS Method in Cricket